practicalli/clojure-web-services/projects/leiningen/todo-app/create-a-webserver-with-ring/coersing-types-and-java-lang.md

 # Theory: Specifying Types & java.lang

-Clojure has types that are created dynamically when the code is compiled, with everything being represented by Java objects as its compiled to Java bitecode.
+Clojure has types that are created dynamically when the code is compiled, with everything being represented by Java objects as its compiled to Java byte code.

 Clojure simply infers the type of a value, so types do not need to be specified in code.